flexxui/flexx/docs/guide/reactions.rst

 order that they were emitted.
-This is often the most sensible approach, but this implies that a reaction can be called multiple times during a single event loop iteration, with other reactions called in between to ensure the consisten event order.
+This is often the most sensible approach, but this implies that a reaction can be called multiple times during a single event loop iteration, with other reactions called in between to ensure the consistent event order.

 If it is preferred that all events targeted at a reaction are handled with a single call to that reaction, it can be set to mode "greedy".
-Cases where this makes sense is when all related events must be processed simultenously, or simply when performance matters a lot and order matters less.
+Cases where this makes sense is when all related events must be processed simultaneously, or simply when performance matters a lot and order matters less.

 .. code-block:: python

     @flx.reaction('foo', mode='greedy')
     def handler(self, *events):
         ...